Student

 “Something we’re very excited about is the building wealth part,” Katrin said.
 "We’re interested in exploring the social aspects of investing with friends.”

 Katrin and Aleksandra envision a future where investing has a very low barrier to entry for Gen Z and is, most importantly, fun.
 It will be a future where Gen Zs can compete in investing challenges casually with their friends and gift stocks to each other.
+It is advised that you start introducing investing to kids early on to help improve their financial literacy.

 "Our larger mission really is still making money social,” Katrin said.
 "Money plays a massive role in our lives, [and] there are so many emotions around money, but it’s weird that we’re not having transparent conversations.
 I really hope Frich can change that for young people.”